TextureMind Framework – Insights #5 – Serialization in TBF

 Considerations about the US plan of making RUST mandatory – All that glitters is not gold

 I don't usually use this space to share thoughs that don't concern my projects, but this time I'll make an exception.
-I'd like to share some thoughts on the recent trend of wanting to use the RUST language everywhere and the initiative by the United States government to push for mandatory use of the RUST language.
-The big slogan behind is memory safety.
-That's because the RUST language uses several build-time strategies to avoid erroneous access to previously unallocated or deallocated memory areas.
-I've used the RUST language in the past to program some very complex things, including a multithreaded paced transport protocol, so I know exactly what I'm talking about.
+I'd like to share some thoughts about the recent trend of wanting to use the RUST language everywhere and the initiative by the United States government to push for mandatory use of the RUST language.
+The big slogan behind is: memory safety.
+That's because the RUST language makes use of several build-time strategies to avoid erroneous access to previously unallocated or deallocated memory areas.
+I've used RUST in the past to program some very complex things, including a multithreaded paced transport protocol, so I know exactly what I'm talking about.
 The idea of making RUST a mandatory language is nothing short of insane and impractical, and I'll explain why, providing some valid arguments.

 Continue reading